 John emerged as a legitimate ace in early 1968, going 7-0 with a 1.54 ERA in his first 13 starts.
 The fast start earned John his first All-Star berth.
 Facing two batters, he was the 6th and final pitcher for the A.L. in the Junior Circuit’s 1-0 loss in the Houston Astrodome.
 Always the ground ball thrower, John induced a double play from Tommy Helms after giving up a single to Ron Santo.

-Tommy John’s first Shoulder Injury
+Tommy John’s First Shoulder Injury

 Chicago Tribune